 Find out if there are different parties managing and administering the trust.
 For example, the trustee may be one or more individuals; a corporate fiduciary; or some combination thereof.
 Find out who will play each role.

-• How can I work with the trustee or the trust administrator?
+- How will I work with the trustee and/or trust administrator?

 See if you can meet with your parents and the trustee(s) who will be responsible for the trust upon your parents' incapacity or passing.
 Having a good relationship with the future trustee(s) will help for years to come.